turnermike/foundation-6-webpack-bootstrap/README.md

-# Foundation 6 Webpack Bootstrap
+# Foundation 6 Webpack Boilerplate
 A starter/bootstrap project using Webpack and Foundation.

+Using:
+- Webpack 2
+- Bootstrap 3

 ## Create Project
 These are one time run commands.
 Only needed after cloning a repo or starting from scratch.